Windows 7 Automatic Updates

 This will ensure you get the latest patches quicker.

-If you have no issues with the drivers issued by Microsoft then you continue to download and apply them.
+If you experience no issues with the drivers issued by Microsoft, then you continue to download and apply them.
 I'm pleased to hear they are working fine for you.

 If you do encounter any issues in the future, go to the manufacturer's website and download these drivers instead.

 Join in and write your own page!
 It's easy to do.
 How?
 Simply click here to return to Computer-Help (The eComputerZ Visitor Forum).